 If this sounds like you, then know that you’re not alone!
 After 20 years of working with men and women in this situation, Ted got a list of his top reasons why people hold on to unwanted pounds.

-In this Real Talk, Friday episode Ted will share his personal struggle with weight loss and what he learned from his experience with clean eating.
+In this Ted Talk episode Ted will share his personal struggle with weight loss and what he learned from his experience with clean eating.

 Also, he will reveal the most common reasons why you’re not losing weight.
 Plus, actionable tips on how to break through the plateau and get things moving again.
 So, if weight loss is feeling like an uphill battle, this is the right episode for you.
 Listen Now!